-Under the terms of the Resolutions, the Taxable Series J Bonds may be legally defeased.
-Prospective purchasers of Taxable Series J Bonds should be aware that, for U.S. federal income tax purposes, a legal defeasance will be treated as a taxable exchange of such Taxable Series J Bonds on which gain or loss, if any, will be recognized without any corresponding receipt of cash.
-In addition, after a legal defeasance, the timing and character of amounts includable in gross income by a holder of Taxable Series J Bonds could differ from the timing and character of the amounts that would have been includible in gross income in respect of such Taxable Series J Bonds had the legal defeasance not occurred.
-Prospective purchasers of such Taxable Series J Bonds should consult their own tax advisors with respect to the more detailed consequences to them of a legal defeasance, including the applicability and effect of tax laws other than U.S. federal income tax laws.
+Under the terms of the Resolutions, the Taxable Bonds may be legally defeased.
+Prospective purchasers of Taxable Bonds should be aware that, for U.S. federal income tax purposes, a legal defeasance will be treated as a taxable exchange of such Taxable Bonds on which gain or loss, if any, will be recognized without any corresponding receipt of cash.
+In addition, after a legal defeasance, the timing and character of amounts includable in gross income by a holder of Taxable Bonds could differ from the timing and character of the amounts that would have been includible in gross income in respect of such Taxable Bonds had the legal defeasance not occurred.
+Prospective purchasers of such Taxable Bonds should consult their own tax advisors with respect to the more detailed consequences to them of a legal defeasance, including the applicability and effect of tax laws other than U.S. federal income tax laws.

-Owners of Taxable Series J Bonds Not to Receive Tax Credit
+Owners of Taxable Series RY Bonds Not to Receive Tax Credit

-Although the Taxable Series J Bonds will be issued as "qualified school construction bonds," the District will elect to receive a cash subsidy payment from the Treasury Department equal to the amount of interest which would have been payable on the Taxable Series J Bonds on each Interest Payment Date if such Taxable Series J Bonds bore interest at a rate equal to the Applicable Credit Rate.
-THE OWNERS OF THE TAXABLE SERIES J BONDS ARE NOT ENTITLED TO RECEIVE A CREDIT AGAINST TAX IMPOSED BY THE CODE WITH RESPECT TO THE TAXABLE SERIES J BONDS.
+Although the Taxable Series RY Bonds will be issued as "Build America Bonds," the District will elect to receive a cash subsidy payment from the Treasury Department equal to thirty-five percent (35%) of the interest payable by the District on the Taxable Series RY Bonds.
+UNDER NO CIRCUMSTANCES WILL THE OWNERS OF THE TAXABLE SERIES RY BONDS RECEIVE OR BE ENTITLED TO A CREDIT AT ANY TIME AGAINST THE TAX IMPOSED BY THE CODE.